Nicolás García (swimmer)

 Nicolás García Saiz (born 18 June 2002) is a Spanish swimmer.
 He competed in the men's 200 metre backstroke event at the 2020 Olympics.

 He also competed in the men's 50 metre backstroke, men's 100 metre backstroke, mixed 4 × 100 metre medley relay and men's 200 metre backstroke events at the 2020 European Aquatics Championships, in Budapest, Hungary.

 Biography

-He was part of CN Gredos San Diego in Madrid, Spain, until his commitment to Virginia Tech University was made official in October 2021.
+He was part of CN Gredos San Diego in Madrid, Spain, until his commitment to Virginia Tech was made official in October 2021.